BREEDS ORIGINATING FROM SOUTH-EAST ASIA

 THE TAMRA MAEW & SMUD KHOI OF CATS

-Before they were known to Western cat fanciers, several Thai cat varieties were described and illustrated in the Tamra Maew (Cat Book Poems, 1350-1767), and the Smud Koi of Cats.
+Before they were known to Western cat fanciers, several Thai cat varieties were described and illustrated in the Tamra Maew and the Smud Koi of Cats.
 While it is popularly believed that the manuscripts date from the Ayutthaya Period (1351 - 1767) there is no evidence of them existing prior to the early 1800s!
 Some of the poems may date back to the 12th century du, but not the manuscripts themselves.
-A Samut Khoi (more often found as Smud Khoi in English transliteration) is a folded book; the topic of the book can vary from bird/cat/elephant poems/descriptions to massage methods Tamra Maew is one topic of the Smud Khoi.
-Bear in mind that the English spelling of the Thai names can vary as the languages use completely different scripts.
-These manuscripts were all produced by upper class monks, in a Thai temple, in Thailand.
-Many have been copied and re-illustrated many times over and are basically different editions of the same original document.
+A Samut Khoi (more often found as Smud Khoi in English transliteration) is a folded book; the topic of the book can vary from bird/cat/elephant poems/descriptions to massage methods so Tamra Maew is just one topic of the Smud Khoi.
+The English transliteration of Thai names is very variable due to the languages'different scripts.
+The manuscripts were produced by upper class monks, in a Thai temple, in Thailand, but many have been copied and re-illustrated many times over and are basically different editions of the same original document.
 Some cats varieties are described in the poems, but don't appear in the illustrations.